Nero-TheThrill/casual-eum/README.md

 ## ⚠️ Known Bug

-- Due to collision issues, the falling ice may sometimes push the attacker off the intended path.
+- Due to collision issues, the falling ice may sometimes push the defender off the intended path.
 - If this happens, press the **`N` key** to restart the game.

 ## 🔁 How to Play